-A Perfect Weekend in the Peak District with Kids
+Exploring the Peak District with Kids Over A Long Weekend

 If you’re thinking of visiting the Peak District with kids, we can wholeheartedly say do it!
 We had the most amazing weekend in the oldest of the UK’s national parks and one of the most scenic places in the country.
-Jane Austen, one of England’s finest writers, famously wrote in her romantic novel, Pride and Prejudice, set in the Peak District, ‘there is no finer county in England than Derbyshire’.
+Jane Austen, one of England’s finest writers, famously wrote in her romantic novel, Pride and Prejudice that is set in the Peak District – ‘there is no finer county in England than Derbyshire’.

 To date, we haven’t seen a great deal of the UK other than spending a lot of time in Suffolk with the kids because we have focused more on international travel.
 We wanted to find somewhere within a couple of hours drive from London and the Peak District seemed perfect with so many things to do in the Peak District with kids.